insankr12/AkuMau-Project/README.md

 4. Node.js and Express.js for server-side development
 5. CloudSQL using MySQL as the database
 6. Firebase for authentication and authorization
-7. Docker for containerization of the application
+7. Docker for containerization of the applicationJadika

 ## Setup and Deployment